 Liquidity risk is the risk that the Group will encounter difficulty in meeting the obligations associated with its financial liabilities that are settled by delivering cash or another financial asset.
 The Group's approach to managing liquidity is to ensure, as far as possible, that it will always have sufficient liquidity to meet its liabilities when due, under both normal and stressed conditions.

-With regards to making the debt service payments on the secured loans, the Group has established cash earnings accounts whereby all charter hire payments are deposited and utilized for debt service prior to being available for general corporate purposes.
+With regards to making the debt service payments on the secured loans, the Group has established cash accounts ("Earnings Accounts") whereby all charter hire payments are deposited and utilized for debt service prior to being available for general corporate purposes.
+When these Earnings Accounts are restricted under the relevant loan agreement, the balances in the accounts are classified as "Cash held for specified uses".